ryu39/active_record-pg_generate_series/README.md

 #### Step

-You can change step value of GENERATE_SERISE function (Default: 1) with `step` option.
+You can change step value of GENERATE_SERIES function (Default: 1) with `step` option.

 ```ruby
 User.insert_using_generate_series(1, 10, step: 5) do |sql|